cloudit101/agentic-architecture-using-bedrock/README.md

 # Agentic Architecture using Bedrock Agents

-This repository demonstrates the architecture and implementation of an agent-based AI system using AWS Bedrock Agents and the Bedrock large language model.
-The architecture leverages Amazon Bedrock, Knowledge base, AWS Lambda, S3, OpenSearch and Aurora RDS database, and uses a variety of agents (Database Agent, API Agent, KB Agent) to provide an interactive and functional AI-driven experience.
+Use this repository to deploy what you need to start the [Agentic AI with Amazon Bedrock Workshop](ihttps://catalog.us-east-1.prod.workshops.aws/workshops/4b5336de-e5b8-4b90-b1d8-dec31125cd95/en-US)

+The workshop uses Amazon Bedrock Agents to build an application that can automate workflows and provide customer service for a retail pet store.
+The architecture leverages Amazon Bedrock Knowledge bases, AWS Lambda, S3, OpenSearch and Aurora RDS database.
+The agents can perform tasks given instructions in natural language, such as making database updates (text-to-sql) and answering questions from a knowledge base.

 ## Architecture Overview